 Q: What are the penalties associated with a first DWI conviction?

 A: First-time offenders who have a BAC between .08 percent and .10 percent can expect to pay a fine of between $250 and $400.
-Convicted first-time offenders will also be detained for up to 48 hours in a manner set forth by the program requirements of the Intoxicated Driver Resource Center (IDRC).
+Convicted first-time offenders in NJ will also be detained for up to 48 hours in a manner set forth by the program requirements of the Intoxicated Driver Resource Center (IDRC).
 The court also has the discretion to sentence first-time offenders to imprisonment of up to 30 days and license suspension for up to a year.
-If the DWI offense occurred near a school, there may be additional penalties.
+If the DWI offense occurred near a school, there may be additional penalties under New Jersey law.

 Q: What are the penalties associated with a second DUI conviction?